 Lifestyle Changes and Support for Long-Term Recovery

 Even after you finish an outpatient or inpatient treatment program for a dual diagnosis disorder, you will need to make positive lifestyle changes to support long-term recovery.
 This will take work, a support system and dedication on your part.
 However, you can do this.
-If you attended one of our Harmony Recovery Group programs, you will be working with your aftercare plan, which can help you greatly in recovery.
+If you attended one of our Harmony Health Group programs, you will be working with your aftercare plan, which can help you greatly in recovery.

 Some of the many things that you will need to remember or change in your life to stay in recovery from a dual diagnosis disorder include: